 Ballarpur Fort, Medieval fort in Chandrapur district, India.

-Ballarpur Fort is a medieval fort in Chandrapur district built with rectangular walls made of black stone.
-The structure features two entrance doors positioned at right angles to each other and displays clear signs of defensive engineering.
+Ballarpur Fort is a medieval fort in Chandrapur district, Maharashtra, built with rectangular walls of black stone.
+Two entrance gates are set at right angles to each other, a layout designed to slow down any force trying to enter by force.

 The name Ballarpur comes from the fort's founder, King Ballal Sah, whose legacy shaped how people understand this place today.
 Locals view it as a symbol of the region's past power and independence during medieval times.